whitek2/personal-web-whitek2/content/portfolio/thtr-projects/makeup/gore/_index.md

 ---

 These are some of the makeup looks I did for Ghost Lake, a haunt in Conneaut Lake, PA! :ghost: :skull: :red_circle:
-*Products used were minimal and simple, completed with a small budget.
+Note: Products used were minimal and simple, completed with a small budget.

 CONTENT WARNING: BLOOD, IMPLIED VIOLENCE